What happens to the family home at divorce or domestic partnership dissolution?

 PART 1: REAL PROPERTY 101, DO I HAVE AN INTEREST IN THE HOUSE?

 Basic community property law provides that (with some exceptions) property acquired by either spouse during the marriage and before separation is a joint asset.
 In the clearest circumstance, your home was purchased during the marriage with joint savings and/or the earnings of one spouse.
 Upon divorce, each spouse is entitled to 50% of the equity in the home (although there might be some reimbursements owed for expenses associated with the house after separation but before divorce and/or settlement).

 Most family law cases aren’t that simple.
-For example, if you used money you had prior to marriage (or separate property funds acquired during the marriage) to make a down payment, you are entitled to reimbursement for that amount (Family Code Section 2640).
-Also, if you owned the house prior to the marriage (and then later add your spouse to the title), you should consider hiring an lawyer to determine what separate property interest (if any) you have.
-Another issue that often comes up is when one spouse owned the property prior to marriage and never put the second spouse on title.
+For example, if you used the money you had prior to marriage (or separate property funds acquired during the marriage) to make a down payment, you are entitled to reimbursement for that amount (Family Code Section 2640).
+Also, if you owned the house prior to the marriage (and then later add your spouse to the title), you should consider hiring a lawyer to determine what separate property interest (if any) you have.
+Another issue that often comes up is when one spouse owned the property prior to marriage and never put the second spouse on the title.

 There are different legal theories the non-titled spouse may try and use to establish a financial interest in the home:

 “She promised me that if I used my earnings to pay the mortgage down and we stayed together, I’d be placed on title.”

 In this circumstance, absent a written agreement, you will be hard-pressed to win this argument.
 But it doesn’t mean the community (and therefore, you) is screwed.
 The community likely earned an (equity) interest in the property assuming the value increased and either one of you used your earnings or joint funds to pay down the mortgage.